-  - Their basic combination plan, called the Gold Plan, combines these two for coverage of systems and most appliances, excluding plumbing stoppages, microwaves, and ice makers,
+- The basic combination plan, called the Gold Plan, combines the Systems Plan and the Silver Plan for coverage of systems and most appliances, excluding plumbing stoppages, microwaves, and ice makers.

-- and the Platinum Plan covers everything in the Gold Plan plus those exclusions.
+- The Platinum Plan covers everything in the Gold Plan plus those exclusions.

-An added benefit of America’s First Choice is that you can select any qualified technician to perform the service, repair, or replacement—you’re not limited to technicians the warranty company has contracted with.
+An added benefit of AFC Home Club is that customers can select any qualified technician to perform the service, repair, or replacement—they’re not limited only to technicians the warranty company has contracted with.

 Cinch Home Services

-Cinch Home Services prides itself on transparency—they promise no hidden fees or exclusions and a clear explanation of what’s covered.
-To accomplish that, they provide a list of systems and appliances and three straightforward plans.
+Cinch Home Services prides itself on transparency—the company promises no hidden fees or exclusions and a clear explanation of what’s covered.
+To accomplish that, Cinch provides a list of systems and appliances and three straightforward plans.